Monday, March 09, 2026

 All Jane.

-The spelling, punctuation, and name‑brand accuracy come from AI.
+The spelling, punctuation, and name‑brand accuracy just get cleaned up by AI.

 I think I’ll get off here and head to bed.